Master of Science in Biotechnology

 BI-996 Thesis Research I

-Prerequisites: Completion of at least four courses in the program, completion of BI-942 Biostatistical Analysis or BI-943 Experimental Design (or taken concurrently) and permission of the Program Coordinator.
+Prerequisites: Completion of at least four Biology/Biotechnology master's courses, with BI-942 Biostatistical Analysis and Experimental Design being one of these courses (or taken concurrently), and permission of the Program Coordinator.
 Matriculated students only.

 Fall and Spring and every year.
 3 Credits